Step-by-step guidance on submitting your compliance statement and issuing SEIS/EIS3 certificates to your investors.

 If you did receive advance assurance, the compliance statement should be relatively straightforward as the questions are similar.

 Once HMRC approves the compliance statement, you will be able to issue SEIS/EIS3 certificates to your investors, which is what they need to claim their tax reliefs.

 You can only submit the SEIS compliance statement after either:

 - 70% of the funds raised have been spent, or;

 - Your company has been trading for at least four months

-You can only submit the EIS compliance statement after your company has been trading for four months.
+You can only submit the EIS compliance statement after your company has carried out the qualifying business activity for four months.

 SEIS/EIS compliance statement form

 HMRC have recently updated their compliance statement form which makes the submission process much easier.

 But if you need a hand, this guide will break down each section for you and provide more detail on the questions that need it.